 And the businesses that have gone through the strategic planning process will be better positioned to respond.
 They will hold regular follow up meetings to monitor progress and the competitive landscape.
 And they will quickly make the necessary adjustments.

 Krissi Barr has led and facilitated hundreds of strategic planning sessions.
-She’s worked with companies large and small, public and private, for profit and not for profit, in Cincinnati and all over America.
+She’s worked with companies large and small, public and private, for profit and not for profit, in Cincinnati, Ohio, Kentucky, Jacksonville, Florida and all over America.
 If you want your next strategic planning session to have the greatest possible impact, contact Krissi to find out how she can dispel the strategic planning paradox.
 And help your company go faster and succeed.